What Are The Sanctions Against Iran?

 The UN Security Council took a series of decisions that imposed sanctions on Iran following the International Atomic Energy Agency's non-compliance with Iran's security agreement and the authority of the Board's Iran's nuclear activities.
-At the meeting of P5 + 1 in Switzerland on April 2, 2015, a 10-year temporary agreement was signed in a framework that would eliminate most of the sanctions against various restrictions on Iran's nuclear programs.
+At the P5 + 1 in Switzerland on April 2, 2015, a 10-year temporary agreement was signed in a framework that would eliminate most of the sanctions against various restrictions on Iran's nuclear programs.
 The Joint Comprehensive Action Plan, the final agreement, was adopted on October 18, 2015.
 Later, most UN sanctions were lifted on January 16, 2016.
 This means that investors and entrepreneurs will begin to re-interact with Iran's global financial system.

 In addition to all this, On February 21, 2020, Iran was put on the FATF blacklist.